plforacle/mysql-enterprise/install-ee/install-ee.md

 In this lab, you will:
 * Install MySQL Enterprise Edition
 * Start and test MySQL Enterpriese Edition Install
+* Install MySQL Shell and Connect to MySQL Enterprise

 ### Prerequisites